Open weekends and holidays, 24-hour phone support

 Summary of FeaturesFast baggage loading and unloading

-Fast passenger boarding and disembarking
+Fast and efficient passenger boarding and disembarking

 High baggage capacity

-Cumbersome baggage loading and unloading
+Cumbersome loading and unloading of luggage

-Inefficient passenger boarding and deboarding
+Acceptable passenger boarding and disembarking

-Low baggage capacity
+Low luggage capacity

-Cumbersome baggage loading and unloading
+Cumbersome loading and unloading of luggage

-Inefficient passenger boarding and deboarding
+Acceptable passenger boarding and disembarking

-Low baggage capacity
+Low luggage capacity

 A floor plan of the interior, including the wheelchair space.
 It shows the driver's seat, passenger seat, work table, storage compartments, lift mechanism, seats 1–3, and the locations of the entrances, exits, and stairs.